isorna/dropcommander/docs/en/dfc/scenarios/scenery.md

 Orbiting every inhabited planet are many thousands of objects ranging from space junk and wreckage through to satellites and mighty bastions of defence and commerce.

-In Dropfleet Commander these areas and obstacles are grouped into three distinct categories; **Debris Fields, Planetary Rings** and **Large Solid Objects.**
+In Dropfleet Commander these areas and obstacles are grouped into three distinct categories; **Debris Fields, Planetary Rings** and **Large Solid Objects**.

 ## Debris Fields